Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    calculate mean and median values for each insect species; data stored as a csv in data/aridity-statistics.csv.
 2. Preparing R scripts for analyses of individual species
-   1. **src/bash/build-scripts-SDM.sh**: bash shell scripts to build species distribution models for individual species; one script is built for each row (species) in data/gbif-reconcile.csv
+   1. **src/bash/build-scripts-1-CV.sh**: bash shell script to build an R script for each species to estimate and evaluate each SDM method with spatial folds cross-validation; one script is built for each row (species) in data/gbif-reconcile.csv
-   2. **src/bash/build-scripts-distribution.sh**: bash shell scripts to build R scripts that predict presence / absence of species based on species distribution models and predictor data (e.g. current bioclimatic data and forecast data)
+   2. **src/bash/build-scripts-2-SDMs-full.sh**: bash shell script to build an R script for each species to estimate model parameters based on _all_ observation data for four of five SDM methods (MaxEnt models based on all observation data are already estimated in CV step, above); one script is built for each row (species) in data/gbif-reconcile.csv
-   3. **src/bash/build-scripts-overlap.sh**: bash shell scripts to
+   3. **src/bash/build-scripts-3-predict.sh**: bash shell script to build an R script for each species to calculate predicted probabilities for each climate model for each SDM method; one script is built for each row (species) in data/gbif-reconcile.csv
-   build R scripts that create overlap rasters for each species of insect with its respective host plant(s)
+   4. **src/bash/build-scripts-4-overlap.sh**: bash shell script to build an R scripts for each species of insect to create overlap rasters of insect with its respective host plant(s)
 3. Bulk processing of single-species analyses (see below for example graphic)
    1. **src/run-indiv/run-all-SDM-\<method\>-scripts.R**: Run each species